eProsima/Fast-DDS-docs/docs/advanced.rst

     WriterAttributes Wparam;
     Wparam.mode = ASYNCHRONOUS_WRITER;	// Allows fragmentation

 Note that in best-effort mode messages can be lost if you send big data too fast and the buffer is filled at a faster rate than what the client can process messages.
-In the other hand, in reliable mode, the existence of a lot of data fragments could decrease the frecuency in which messages are received.
-If this happens, it can be resolved setting a lower Heartbeat period, as stated in :ref:`tuning-reliable-mode`.
+On the other hand, in reliable mode, the existence of a lot of data fragments could decrease the frequency at which messages are received.
+If this happens, it can be resolved by increasing socket buffers size, as described in :ref:`tuning-socket-buffer`.
+It can also help to set a lower Heartbeat period in reliable mode, as stated in :ref:`tuning-reliable-mode`.

 When you are sending large data, it is convenient to setup a flow controller to avoid a burst of messages in the network and increase performance.
 See :ref:`flow-controllers`

 Example: Sending a unique large file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^